Flow Chart of Math Courses at TJHSST

 Either AP Calculus AB or AP Calculus BC fulfills the graduation requirement.

-- Research Statistics, TJ Math 1 – 6, and Cryptography are semester courses weighted as Honors Courses
+- Research Statistics and TJ Math 1 – 6 are semester courses weighted as Honors Courses

 - AP Calculus, Research Statistics 2, and other post-AP courses are weighted as AP courses